 SMB data underpins everything we do.
 We’ve developed a first-class capability for integrating meaningful data about businesses from disparate sources, resolving it to the correct business entities, and generating data “attributes” that provide critical insights on each individual small business.
+Critical to Enigma's business profiles is our merchant transactions data, tracking credit and debit card revenues from over 40% of cards in the U.S. This data presents an accurate and fresh picture of card revenues towards SMBs across the country.

 We compile vast amounts of data from a variety of public and proprietary sources including: